inbarayasoo/smart_dog_feeder/README.md

 ## Folder description :
 * ESP32: source code for the esp side (firmware).
-* Documentation: wiring diagram + basic operating instructions
+* Documentation: wiring diagram + basic operating instructions + Parameters file: contains description of hardcoded parameters and settings
 * Unit Tests: tests for individual hardware components (input / output devices)
 * flutter_app : dart code for our Flutter app.
-* Parameters: contains description of parameters and settings that can be modified IN YOUR CODE
 * Assets: pictures used in our project
 ## ESP32 SDK version used in this project:
 2.0.17